EricMFink/EmploymentCasebook/_pages/chap1.md

 James Brown, a truck driver employed by respondent, was discharged when he refused to drive a truck that he honestly and reasonably believed to be unsafe because of faulty brakes.
 Article XXI of the collective-bargaining agreement between respondent and Local 247 of the International Brotherhood of Teamsters, Chauffeurs, Warehousemen and Helpers of America, which covered Brown, provides:

-> "The Employer shall not require employees to take out on the streets or highways any vehicle that is not in safe operating condition or equipped with the safety appliances prescribed by law.
-It shall not be a violation of this Agreement where employees refuse to operate such equipment unless such refusal is unjustified."
+> The Employer shall not require employees to take out on the streets or highways any vehicle that is not in safe operating condition or equipped with the safety appliances prescribed by law.
+It shall not be a violation of this Agreement where employees refuse to operate such equipment unless such refusal is unjustified.

 The question to be decided is whether Brown's honest and reasonable assertion of his right to be free of the obligation to drive unsafe trucks constituted "concerted activit\[y\]" within the meaning of § 7 of the National Labor Relations Act (NLRA or Act).
 The National Labor Relations Board (NLRB or Board) held that Brown's refusal was concerted activity within § 7, and that his discharge was, therefore, an unfair labor practice under § 8(a)(1) of the Act.
 The Court of Appeals disagreed and declined enforcement.
 At least three other Courts of Appeals, however, have accepted the Board's interpretation of "concerted activities" as including the assertion by an individual employee of a right grounded in a collective-bargaining agreement.
 We granted certiorari to resolve the conflict, and now reverse.